 By the end of the 1860s, farmers were protesting that introduced sparrows were destroying their fruit crops.
 The explosion in the rabbit population was beginning to cause concern.
 In around 1870, the Victorian Legislative Assembly was told “Let us alone with your new industries.
 You see what has come of them already.
 A Scot introduced their charming thistle, and we will have to put a sum on the estimates to extirpate it.
 Edward Wilson introduced the sparrow, and the sparrow is playing havoc with our vineyards.
 Some busybody introduced the rabbit, and the income of Ballarat would not save us from the consequences.”

 The societies became less active in the 1870s although some lingered on in name until the 1950s.
-Many of the introduced species simply failed to thrive and disappeared without trace.
+Many of the introduced species simply failed to thrive and disappeared without a trace.
 Many are being successfully farmed throughout Australia.
 And, unfortunately, the rabbits, foxes, sparrows, starlings and blackberries are still with us.